SFStefenon/Digital_ED/YOLO/README.md

 ## RFI Project

-As the images of the engineering drawings are big, it is necessary to perform a cropout.
+As the images of the engineering drawings are big, it is necessary to perform a cropout based on a sliding window method.

-To be able to train the YOLO the cropouts need to be standardized, this can be done by [this algorithm](https://gitlab.fbk.eu/dsip/dsip_dlresearch/rfi_acc/-/blob/main/Algorithms/Build%20Dataset/Slide_Window_Crop_Out.py).
+To be able to train the YOLO, the cropouts need to be standardized, this can be done by [this algorithm](https://github.com/SFStefenon/Digital_EDs/blob/main/YOLO/Sliding%20Window/Sliding%20Window%20Compute.py).

 If you need to perform a binary classification or use different inputs, it is possible to change all classes based on a single run using [this algorithm](https://gitlab.fbk.eu/dsip/dsip_dlresearch/rfi_acc/-/blob/main/Algorithms/Build%20Dataset/Change_the_Classes_for_the_Input_of_YOLO.py).